 - Heart arrhythmia, which means irregular heartbeat, which can be life threatening.
 The commonest known type of arrhythmia associated with Lyme disease is called “heart block” but Lyme disease can cause other types of arrhythmia too;

-- Encephalitis, which means a swollen brain; this requires treatment in hospital in its acute form, but it can also occur in a milder form which causes very severe headache but is difficult to diagnose;
+- Encephalitis, which means a swollen brain, also categorised as bacterial meningitis; meningitis and encephalitis require treatment in hospital, although encephalitis can also occur in a milder form which causes very severe headache but is difficult to diagnose;

 - Psychosis, or other acute mental symptoms;